APNIC-Labs/draft-kskroll-sentinel/README.md

    is intrinsically better than any other in terms of the test itself.
-   The critical aspect of the DNS names used in any such test is that they contain the specified label for either the positive and negative test.
+   The critical aspect of the DNS names used in any such test is that they contain the specified label for either the positive and negative test as the left-most label in the query name.

-   The sentinel process is envisaged to use a test with three names:
+   The sentinel process is envisaged to use a test with three query
+   names:

-   a.  a name containing the left-most label "_is-ta-<tag-index>.".
+   a.  a query name containing the left-most label "_is-ta-<tag-
-       This is a validly signed name so that responses about names in this zone can be authenticated by a validating resolver.
+       index>.".
+This corresponds to a a validly-signed RRset in the zone, so that responses associated with queried names in this zone can be authenticated by a DNSSEC-validating resolver.

-   b.  a name containing the left-most label "_not-ta-<tag-index>.".
+   b.  a query name containing the left-most label "_not-ta-<tag-
+       index>.".
 This is also a validly-signed name.

-   c.  a third name that is signed with a DNSSEC signature that cannot
+   c.  a third query name that is signed with a DNSSEC signature that
-       be validated.
+       cannot be validated (i.e. the corresponding RRset is not signed with a valid RRSIG record).

-   The responses received from queries to resolve each of these names would allow us to infer a trust key state of the resolution environment.
+   The responses received from queries to resolve each of these names would allow us to infer a trust key state of the resolution

+Huston, et al.            Expires June 14, 2018                 [Page 4]

+Internet-Draft         DNSSEC Trusted Key Sentinel         December 2017

+   environment.
+To describe this process, we can classify resolvers into four distinct behavior types, for which we will use the labels:
+   "Vnew", "Vold", "Vleg", and "nonV".
+These labels correspond to behaviour types as follows:

    o  Vnew: A DNSSEC-Validating resolver that includes this mechanism
-      that has loaded the nominated key into its trusted key stash will

-Huston, et al.             Expires May 5, 2018                  [Page 4]

-Internet-Draft         DNSSEC Trusted Key Sentinel         November 2017

-      respond with an A record response for "_is-ta", SERVFAIL for "_not-ta" and SERVFAIL for the invalid name.
+      that has loaded the nominated key into its trusted key stash will respond with an A record response for "_is-ta", SERVFAIL for "_not-ta" and SERVFAIL for the invalid name.